Elizabeth Brooks’ Top Picks

 For years and years, I couldn’t find a good product to clean the residual oil paint off my hands and arms.
 It was a game changer when I finally figured out that plain ole’ baby wipes work wonders.
 I follow up with a thorough washing with hand soap after wiping all oil paint away.

 A lot of people believe the most important parts of creating art is understanding composition and capturing reflective light.
 However, when color is added into a work of art, understanding how these colors work together is equally important!
-I highly recommend this book written by Patti Mollica.
-She gives so many examples of how combining certain colors can totally change the mood of your art.
+I highly recommend this book written by Ian Goldsmith.
+He gives so many examples of how combining certain colors can totally change the mood of your art.

 Next